E-learning and LMS blog articles

 Our HubkenCore package, available with all of our e-learning solutions including Moodle, offers all the key services and tools you need to implement a successful e-learning programme and includes unlimited support and a full video training library with ‘how to’ tutorials.
 Click here to find out more about our HubkenCore package.

-As more and more organisations choose to educate learners remotely, Moodle has proven to be an effective platform to support the transition from in-person training to online training whilst actually improving and elevating the learning process.
+In 2025, remote and hybrid learning models are no longer temporary solutions but permanent fixtures in many organisations.
+Moodle has proven to be an effective platform to support the transition from in-person training to online training, whilst actually improving and elevating the learning process.

 One of the biggest challenges of remote working or education is the ability to facilitate collaborative learning.
 Moodle serves as a popular solution for these challenges with features such as messaging, forums, and wikis to facilitate brainstorming sessions, knowledge sharing and real time collaboration, allowing learners to work together on the same document simultaneously.
 With the help of a Moodle LMS, learners can come together as a group and engage in social and collaborative learning regardless of their location.